There is a Hyper-Greedoid lurking behind every Graphical Accessible Computational Search Problem solvable in Polynomial

 An \textit{Acyclic Boolean Circuit} is a collection of gates (and, or, not) and wires that performs a mapping from Boolean inputs (0,1) to Boolean outputs (0,1), and contains no loops (always feeds forward).
 Given an Acyclic Boolean Circuit with several inputs and one output and a truth assignment to the inputs, the \textit{Circuit Value Problem} (CV) consists of finding the value of the output.

 \begin{theo} \cite{ladner1} $\hat{ CV}$ is $\mathcal{P}$-complete. \end{theo}

 Consider the graph $G(V,E)$, where $V$ is the vertex-set and $E$ is the edge-set.
-Let $X=V$.
-An \textit{independent set} is a subset of vertices $U \subseteq V$ such that no two vertices in $U$ are adjacent.
-An independent set is \textit{maximal} if no vertex can be added without violating independence.
-An independent set is \textit{maximum} if it has the largest cardinality (Make no confusion between maximal and maximum).
-The \textit{Maximal Independent Set} problem, denoted $MIS$, is the problem that consists of finding a maximal independent set of the graph $G$, while the \textit{Maximum Independent Set } problem, denoted $MaxIS$, consists of finding an independent set of the greatest cardinality.
-We denote by $\hat{MIS}$ the decision problem associated with $MIS$.
+An \textit{independent set of vertices} is a subset of vertices $U \subseteq V$ such that no two vertices in $U$ are adjacent.
+An independent set $U$ is \textit{maximal} if no vertex can be added to it without violating independence.
+An independent set is \textit{maximum} if it has the largest cardinality amongst all the independent sets.
+The \textit{Maximal Independent Set} problem, denoted $MISP$, is the problem that consists of finding a maximal independent set of the graph $G$, while the \textit{Maximum Independent Set } problem, denoted $MaxISP$, consists of finding an independent set of the greatest cardinality.
+We denote by $\hat{MISP}$ the decision problem associated with $MISP$.

-\begin{theo} \cite{cook0} $\hat{MIS}$ is $\mathcal{P}$-complete. \end{theo}
+\begin{theo} \cite{cook0} $\hat{MISP}$ is $\mathcal{P}$-complete. \end{theo}